hickory-dns/hickory-dns/README.md

 ## DNS-over-TLS and DNS-over-HTTPS

-The Resolver requires valid DoT or DoH resolvers being registered in order to be used.
+The Resolver supports DoT and DoH.
+These protocols can be selected and configured when forwarding to another server.

 To use DoT or DoH with the `Client`, construct it with `TlsClientStream` or `HttpsClientStream`.
 Client authentication/mTLS is currently not supported,